 Suboxone is the brand name of a prescription medication that is used to treat opioid use disorder.
 It contains two ingredients—buprenorphine, which is an opioid, and naloxone, which is an opioid antagonist.
-The combined effect of these two drugs helps reduce withdrawal symptoms and cravings in people who have developed an addiction to opioid drugs.
-Suboxone is used during recovery from addiction to opioids such as heroin, fentanyl, and prescription pain medications like oxycodone and hydrocodone (Oxycontin, Vicodin, Percocet).
+The combined effect of these two drugs helps to reduce withdrawal symptoms and cravings in people who have developed an addiction to opioid drugs.
+Suboxone is used during recovery from opioid addictions such as heroin addiction, fentanyl addiction, and prescription pain medications addictions (Oxycontin, Vicodin, Percocet).

-Since one of the ingredients in Suboxone, buprenorphine, is an opioid, Suboxone itself carries a risk of addiction, although this risk is less than the risk of addiction to other opioids.
-The United States Drug Enforcement Administration (DEA) has classified Suboxone as a Schedule III substance, indicating that its potential for misuse/addiction is less than that of Schedule I drugs like heroin and Schedule II drugs like fentanyl, oxycodone, hydrocodone, morphine, and codeine.
+One of the ingredients in Suboxone, buprenorphine, is an opioid.
+As a result, Suboxone itself carries a risk of addiction, although this risk is less compared to other opioids.
+The United States Drug Enforcement Administration (DEA) has classified buprenorphine-containing products (including Suboxone) as Schedule III substances, indicating that the potential for misuse and addiction is less than Schedule I drugs like heroin and Schedule II drugs like fentanyl, oxycodone, hydrocodone, morphine, and codeine.
 However, misuse of Suboxone can lead to moderate physical dependence and severe psychological dependence.
-[1] Selling or giving away Suboxone is against the law.
+[1] Selling or giving Suboxone to others is against the law.

 If you or someone you love is misusing Suboxone, calling a Suboxone hotline can be your first step towards recovery.